We have now seen why rockets have a force acting on them when an onboard motor fires.

 we have the following relation between change in velocity and mass:

 where is the initial mass before the rocket motor starts to burn and is the final mass of the rocket after the burn stopped.
 The difference between the two, , is the fuel burned.
 This equation is often called the (ideal) rocket equation, or also sometimes the Tsiolkovsky rocket equation, after one of the scientists who first derived it.

 In the integration of the equations we assumed to be constant over the integration time.
 It turns out that this is usually a very good approximation.
 The rocket motor takes in a certain amount of fuel and oxidizer and accelerates the molecules from the chemical reaction to a given velocity.
-Note that the actual exhaust velocity has a second term that comes from the pressure difference from the rocket pressure and the ambient pressure.
-We have neglected in a moment.
+Note that the actual exhaust velocity has a second term that comes from the pressure difference between the rocket pressure and the ambient pressure.

 We must take a look at other simplifications we have done.
 We assumed that there were no other forces acting on the system.
 This means that the rocket equation is not valid on a launch vehicle since the gravitational and aerodynamic forces are non-negligible.
 However, if the burn happens over a sufficiently short time, and the external forces are sufficiently small, the rocket equation is still a good approximation, as it follows from the above that when we include external forces ,